cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 name](https://github.com/pytest-dev/pytest/issues/3151).
 Furthermore, it gives you the option to import modules from within your tests package.

-The file `test_console.py` contains a test case for the `console` module, checking if the program exits with a status code of zero.
+The file `test_console.py` contains a test case for the `console` module, which checks whether the program exits with a status code of zero.

 ```python
 # tests/test_console.py